jbogarin/go-cisco-spark-resty/docs/MembershipsApi.md

 Updates properties for a membership by ID.

 Updates properties for a membership by ID.
-Specify the membership ID in the membershipId URI parameter.
+Specify the membership ID in the membershipID URI parameter.

 ### Parameters